The Son of David Will Not Come Until the Whole World…

-Again, if tsara’at is to have natural causes, the breaking out of it in this complete and rapid way upon the surface of the whole body is to be considered the crisis of the disease.
-The tsara’at turned into a scurf, which died away and then fell off, as it is natural to expect that.
-Think of fire: fire dies away as the fuel is being depleted.
+Again, if tsara’at is to have natural causes, the breaking out of it in this complete and rapid way upon the surface of the whole body is to be considered the crisis or the peak of the disease.

-We further read that the purification of “the leper,” after his recovery from his affliction went through two stages.
-But before that we should know that as tsara’at, regarded as a decomposition of a living body, is an image of death, and as such it introduces the same destruction of life not only in a physical, but also in a spiritual sense.
+We should note here that as tsara’at, regarded as a decomposition of a living body, is an image of death, and as such it introduces the same destruction of life not only in a physical, but also in a spiritual sense.

-For this very reason the afflicted is not only excluded from attending the Temple service, meaning he cannot bring his offerings to YHVH, but cut off from the covenant nation Israel.
-But the man, when recovered from tsara’at, is first of all to be received into the fellowship of the covenant nation by a rite of purification, and then he is to be still admitted as a member into living fellowship with YHVH in His sanctuary.
+For this very reason the afflicted person is not only excluded from attending the Temple service, meaning he cannot bring his offerings to YHVH, but also cut off from the covenant nation Israel.
+But after the recovery from tsara’at, the person is received into the fellowship of the covenant nation by a rite of purification and admitted as a member into living fellowship with YHVH in His sanctuary.

-Hence, the purification prescribed was divided into two stages, separated from one another by an interval of seven days.
-The first stage (Lev_14:2-8) included the examination of the afflicted by the priest as to whether to declare him defiled or undefiled and the second stage (Lev_14:9-20) effected his restoration to the community and his admission to the sanctuary.
-It commenced on the seventh day with shaving off and washing the whole body.
-On the eighth day was a sacrificial atonement by bringing sin and guilt offerings such as two lambs without blemish, a ewe-lamb of a year old.
+Hence, the purification prescribed is divided into two stages, separated from one another by an interval of seven days.
+The first stage (Lev 14:2-8) includes the examination of the afflicted one by the priest to declare him defiled or undefiled, and the second stage (Lev 14:9-20) effects his restoration to the community and his admission to the sanctuary.
+It commences on the seventh day with shaving off and washing the whole body.
+On the eighth day a sacrificial atonement takes place by bringing sin and guilt offerings of two lambs without blemish, a ewe-lamb of a year old.

-So far we should have noticed a few odd things concerning the laws of tsara’at: tsara’at is not a disease, let alone Hansen’s Disease; it is not contagious, as it seems that the priest was not concerned with being in close proximity and even in the house of the afflicted one.
-Then, we should have noticed that no prescription or cure is given in the Torah as to how to treat the affliction; the tsara’at was just to be left to die away in a unspecified period of time: all depended on YHVH’s will.
+So far we should have noticed a few odd things concerning the laws of tsara’at: (1) tsara’at is not a disease, let alone Hansen’s Disease; (2) it is not contagious, as it seems that the priest was not concerned with being in close proximity and even in the house of the afflicted one; (3) no prescription or cure is given in the Torah as to how to treat the affliction; (4) tsara’at is to be left to die away in a unspecified period of time: all depended on YHVH’s will.

-This comes to mean that tsara’at skin affliction had nothing at all to do with medicine and illness.
-It means that either the afflicted was completely sinless and thus declared fit to return to the community of Israel and Temple service, or completely unfit and isolated.
+This comes to mean that tsara’at skin affliction has nothing at all to do with medicine and illness.

-We see also that the priest in case of tsara’at was to function not as a medical doctor, but as a mediator authorized by YHVH to identify the degree of defilement and administer the separation of “the defiled” from the society.
+From the law of tsara’at we understand that the priest in case of tsara’at is to function not as a medical doctor, but as a mediator authorized by YHVH to identify the degree of defilement and administer the separation of “the defiled person” from the society.